-Cookery Club takes place after school on Thursdays.
-At this popular club, children from different year groups enjoy learning cookery skills with Mrs. Preece and Mrs. Clarke in our school kitchen.
+Cookery Club takes place after school.
+At this popular club, children from different year groups enjoy learning cookery skills in our school kitchen.
 The emphasis is on learning life skills whilst having fun.
 In Cookery Club, the children have made culinary delights such as pizzas, scones, burgers, sausage rolls, fruit kebabs, jam tarts and fairy cakes.
 Each half termly session culminates with a celebratory afternoon tea for parents and families.
 Yummy!